-We are now calling for papers for The Tolkien Society Seminar 2020, which will be held on Saturday 4th and Sunday 5th July in Leeds at the Hilton Leeds City.
+We are now calling for papers for The Tolkien Society Seminar 2020, which will be held online on Saturday 4th July.
 The theme is Adapting Tolkien.

 Call for Papers

 “I would draw some of the great tales in fullness, and leave many only placed in the scheme, and sketched.
 The cycles should be linked to a majestic whole, and yet leave scope for other minds and hands, wielding paint and music and drama.” – Letter 131, to Milton Waldman